Organ (music): Classical music

 The organ has had an important place in classical music, particularly since the 16th century.
 Spain's Antonio de Cabezón, the Netherlands' Jan Pieterszoon Sweelinck, and Italy's Girolamo Frescobaldi were three of the most important organist-composers before 1650.
 Influenced in part by Sweelinck and Frescobaldi, the North German school rose from the mid-17th century onwards to great prominence, with leading members of this school having included Buxtehude, Franz Tunder, Georg Böhm, Georg Philipp Telemann, and above all, Johann Sebastian Bach, whose contributions to organ music continue to reign supreme.

 During this time, the French Classical school also flourished.
 François Couperin, Nicolas Lebègue, André Raison, and Nicolas de Grigny were French organist-composers of the period.
 Bach knew Grigny's organ output well, and admired it.
 In England, Handel was famous for his organ-playing no less than for his composing; several of his organ concertos, intended for his own use, are still frequently performed.

 After Bach's death in 1750, the organ's prominence gradually shrank, as the instrument itself increasingly lost ground to the piano.
 Nevertheless, Felix Mendelssohn, César Franck, and the less famous A.P.F.
 Boëly (all of whom were themselves expert organists) led, independently of one another, a resurgence of valuable organ writing during the 19th century.
-This resurgence, much of it informed by Bach's example, achieved particularly impressive things in France (even though Franck himself was of Belgian birth).
+This resurgence, much of it informed by Bach's example, was especially pronounced in France.
 Major names in French Romantic organ composition are Charles-Marie Widor, Louis Vierne, Alexandre Guilmant, Charles Tournemire, and Eugène Gigout.
 Of these, Vierne and Tournemire were Franck pupils.